ajsmit/R_courses/content/workshops/quantecol/chapters/05-spp_dissimilarity.md

 <!--- # Topic 5: Species dissimilarities --->

 We have already covered all the necessary theory in Topic 3 - Biodiversity.
-The dissimilarity matrices that capture α-diversity and the contemporary measures of β-diversity are in fact *the same species dissmimilarity matrices I refer to in Topic 5*, and on which we will continue to rely on in the subsequent topics as input to many of the ordination techniques.
+The dissimilarity matrices that capture α-diversity and the contemporary measures of β-diversity are in fact *the same species dissmimilarity matrices I refer to here under species dissmilarities*, and on which we will continue to rely on in the subsequent topics as input to many of the ordination techniques.

 So, refer back to [Topic 3 - Biodiversity](https://github.com/ajsmit/Quantitative_Ecology/blob/main/jupyter_lab/05-beta_diversity.ipynb) and remind yourselves what that's all about.

-[To test your understanding of this important topic, please address the following questions and submit next week Monday at 17:00 via GitHub.]{style="color:red"}
+To test your understanding of this important topic, please address the following questions and submit next week Monday at 17:00 via GitHub.

 ### Questions